randomglitchx/.LRS/README.md

 **Your job as an LRS practitioner:** Always demand that critics prove everything logically and pragmatically.
 When they can't (because LRS operates above their abstraction layer), point out they're choosing intellectual comfort over logical rigor.
 Then update LRS to version 2.x using their failed attempts! 🔄

-**So remember:** If you can use LRS to "prove" anything, then it proves nothing.
-But paradoxically, that's exactly what makes it the perfect framework for those who prefer comfortable beliefs over uncomfortable logic.
-The ultimate cosmic prank! 🌀

 ---